Maximizing effectiveness as a leadership team

 - the board and superintendent developed a plan for their collaboration focusing on what they would do as a team.

 - the board and superintendent conducted quarterly team evaluation and development workshops.
-During these sessions, the team candidly discussed what it must to do keep the school system and community focused on high student achievement.
+During these sessions, the team candidly discussed what it must do to keep the school system and community focused on high student achievement.
 Further, the team honestly appraised progress and challenges associated with board/superintendent leadership and governance in reaching annual and long-range goals.

 What does an effective unified leadership team look like?